Eye Damage from the Sun

 Serious & Long Term Problems

-Risk of sun damage to the eye is higher for people who spend more time outdoors, whether it be from work or hobbies.
+The risk of sun damage to the eye is higher for people who spend more time outdoors, whether it be from work or hobbies.
 For example, farmers and avid cyclists may be more likely to develop eye problems.
 Some more severe conditions include:

 Cataracts: This condition is characterized by a gradual clouding of the lens, and can severely impair vision over time.
 They can be removed surgically.